RedHatWorkshops/openshiftv3-advanced-workshop/Create S2I image.md

 docker login -u veer -e veer@example.com -p I6PMthJN-BjK7jsPNpeQ9vIZlXxOoQfjaMOYqFOaexU registry.apps.devday.ocpcloud.com
 ```

+**As an alternative** you can also set the docker registry as `insecure`, in which case the `ca.crt` wouldn't be required.
+For this edit the file `/etc/sysconfig/docker` and add the line  `INSECURE_REGISTRY='--insecure-registry <registry name>'`.
+Then restart docker service by running `systemctl restart docker`.

 Now tag your `lighttpd-rhel` docker image to be able to push into the registry. **Substitute appropriate values below**

 ```